Pearl Rivers: Affiliations

 Rivers became the first president of the National Woman's Press Association in 1884, and became the first honorary member of the New York Women's Press Club.
 In March 1886, the editor of the New York magazine Forest and Stream invited "Mr. E.J.
 Nicholson" to be vice-president of the Audubon Society.
 Two weeks later, the editor apologized for assuming Rivers was a man and ranking her with the "inferior sex".

 A lover of animals, Rivers wrote editorials criticizing dog fighting and the beating of horses and mules.
 She was a driving force in launching the New Orleans Society for the Prevention of Cruelty to Animals in 1888.

 Personal life and death

-Her husband caught influenza and died in New Orleans.
-Rivers died of the same disease two weeks later, on February 15, 1896, leaving two teenage children.
+Her husband caught influenza (grippe) and died in New Orleans on February 4, 1896.
+Rivers died of the same disease eleven days later, on February 15, 1896, leaving two teenage children.

 Literary achievements

 Rivers' early rhyming verse was mainly pastoral, with some poetry touching on love and heartbreak and, in retrospect, was not exceptional although it revealed a keen perception of nature.
 However, Dr. W.H.
 Holcomb, a scholarly critic at the time wrote of her book Lyrics that "She stands by this volume ahead of any other Southern poet, and no female writer in America, from Mrs. Sigourney to the Carey[sic] sisters, has evidenced more poetic genius".

 An example of her early poetry, first published anonymously: